Vietnam.vn - Nền tảng quảng bá Việt Nam

 In Vietnam, the OCOP program has been implemented by the Government since 2018 with the goal of developing the rural economy on the basis of effectively exploiting the potential and specific advantages of each locality.
 The program encourages the spirit of autonomy and creativity of rural communities to create typical products with strong regional identity, while enhancing socio-economic value.

-FAO is actively collaborating with leading science and innovation centres in the Asia-Pacific region to strengthen the specialty agricultural products (SAP) value chain, thereby supporting the “four better” objective.
+FAO is actively collaborating with leading science and innovation centres in the Asia-Pacific region to strengthen the value chain of specialty agricultural products (SAPs), thereby supporting the “four better” objectives.
 The result of this collaboration is the adoption of a pioneering environmental and geographic traceability tool to encourage sustainable SAP production.

 At the same time, nutritional science and technology are supporting the development of SAP food products that suit a wide range of age groups and preferences, while market intelligence is helping Asia-Pacific countries integrate SAP into mainstream international markets.